Tony Chimel: Various brand switches (2007–2015)

 In 2007, Chimel swapped ring announcing duties with Justin Roberts, becoming the ring announcer for the ECW brand.
 Chimel began announcing on WWE Superstars, and made his first appearance on the April 30, 2009 episode.
 After Justin Roberts left SmackDown to become the new ring announcer for the Raw brand, Chimel left ECW and returned to SmackDown for his second stint as ring announcer.
 He then became the announcer of the ECW brand when the last ECW announcer, Lauren Mayhew, quickly left the WWE, before returning to SmackDown.

 During this time, Chimel began to gain a reputation for his announcements for Edge, who had recently dubbed himself "The Rated-R Superstar".
 During these announcements, Chimel's voice would frequently crack while saying the word "superstar".
 This would become something of a running joke on WWE television, leading to Chimel making guest appearances solely to announce Edge.

 He was demoted from SmackDown when former Raw announcer Lilian Garcia returned to the WWE in December 2011.
 At the December 27 taping of SmackDown, NXT, & Superstars, it was revealed that Chimel would be announcing for NXT and the SmackDown portion of Superstars, replacing the departing Eden Stiles.
 Chimel announced for NXT until the end of the final season of its original run.

 He was the ring announcer for Main Event as well as for WWE live events until June 24, 2014, and he was the ring announcer for the short-lived Saturday Morning Slam.
 He briefly returned to Raw on September 9, 2013, and SmackDown on September 13, 2013, to announce the returning Edge to the ring.
 On November 16, 2013 at a WWE live event in the United Kingdom, Chimel delivered a stunner to Curtis Axel after Axel forced Chimel to announce that Axel was still the Intercontinental Champion following Axel's win over R-Truth.
 Afterward, Chimel was kissed by one of the Bella Twins.
-On the May 14, 2014 episode of Main Event, Tony was attacked by Alicia Fox during her meltdown after she lost to Emma.
+On the May 14, 2014 episode of Main Event, He was destroyed by Alicia Fox during her meltdown after she lost to Emma.
 On the December 29 episode of Raw, Chimel returned to announce Edge and Christian.
 He would also announce their appearances on the December 30 episode of Main Event and the January 2, 2015 episode of SmackDown.